wavelynq/vcfgeneratorweb/README.md

 100% open-source and customizable

-Perfect for anyone who needs to quickly create and share digital contact cards.
+Perfect for anyone who needs to quickly create and share digital contact cards without installing extra software.

 🔗 Contributions, issues, and feature requests are welcome!